eccentricOrange/personal-blogs/docs/tools.md

 Enter [Git](https://git-scm.com/).
 Git is a source control system that allows you to keep track of all the changes you make to a file, and revert to any version you want.
 It's also great for collaborating with others, as it allows you to merge changes made by multiple people to the same file.
 It's by far the most popular [version control system (VCS)](https://about.gitlab.com/topics/version-control/) out there today.

 {: .warning }
 > The rest of this explanation is fairly theoretical.
-If this is the first time you're trying Git, I would recommend you to use the [standard resources I've listed below](#resources-to-understand-what-git-is) to get some hands-on experience, and then come back to this section if you find yourself struggling with something.
+If this is the first time you're trying Git, I would recommend you to use the [standard resources I've listed below](#resources-to-understand-what-git-is) to **get some hands-on experience**, and then come back to this section if you find yourself struggling with something.
 These resources are tried and tested, and will will get you up and running.

 ### Conventional history tracking tools
 If you've ever used tools like Google Docs, you're already familiar with the basic idea of tracking changes.